EmanuelaBoros/EmanuelaBoros/README.md

 I'm passionate about natural language processing, document analysis, and building robust tools for multilingual, noisy, and low-resource data.
 My work lies at the intersection of machine learning and NLP — with a focus on:
 - Named entity recognition (NER), entity linking (EL) & event extraction (EE)
 - Noisy data
+- OCR/HTR/ASR
-- OCR/HTR/ASR and model evaluation
+- Model evaluation
+- Dataset building

 ---